 - In Year 5 and Year 6, SENDCos at primary school inform the SENDCo at Tavistock College about children who have significant and persistent SEND needs.
 These children will have been on the SEND Support register, have reasonable adjustments in lessons and their SATS, and will transition onto the SEND Support register at Tavistock College. - In Year 6, our SENDCo will attend any Education Health and Care Plan meetings for a child who will attend Tavistock College.
 Our SENCo will then consult on whether Tavistock College can meet the child's complex SEND needs.
-This is a statutory process please speak to your SENDCo for more information. - We run an enhanced transition programme in Year 6.
+This is a statutory process please speak to your SENDCo for more information. - In Year 6, our SEND team will meet and share information with feeder schools regarding the support we can provide.
+This collaborative approach helps to aid the transition process for many students with SEND. - We run an enhanced transition programme in Year 6.
 We meet parents and carers as part of this programme and begin to build a profile of need and plan appropriate support in Year 7. - In Year 7, we use whole school data including SATS results, information about reasonable adjustments used in SATS, Cognitive Ability Tests (CATS), spelling, reading data and primary school records to plan appropriate SEND intervention.
 This will have entry criteria, which will change each year depending on the cohort's needs.
 This could mean that your child may not be placed on the SEND register, but all students will be monitored and tracked in terms of progress and supported as appropriate.

 - Throughout Year 7 and Year 8, we support any child identified through data (qualitative and quantitative) within an appropriate support plan.
 This will usually be a group intervention, but some students will have more personalised targeted support plans and where relevant, the SENDCo will enlist the services of specialist professionals such as Educational Psychologists and Advisory Teachers. - Details of each SEND student, including the nature of their learning disability, recommended teaching strategies, strengths in learning and history of provision will be available to all teaching staff. - Teaching and pastoral staff, who are all teachers and tutors of SEND, are also able to raise potential SEND concerns about a child. - Parents and carers are also able to raise concerns, through tutors and heads of year.
-These referrals will be managed on a case by case basis. - Key staff, including senior leaders, heads of year and the SENDCo hold fortnightly Raising Achievement Meetings (RAM) and Supporting Achievement Meetings (SAM) to discuss emerging needs which may include SEND and follows the graduated response of assess, plan, do and review.
+These referrals will be managed on a case by case basis. - Key staff, including senior leaders, heads of house and the SENDCo hold fortnightly Raising Achievement Meetings (RAM) and Supporting Achievement Meetings (SAM) to discuss emerging needs which may include SEND and follows the graduated response of assess, plan, do and review.
 The SENDCo will also assess students towards the end of Year 9 and beyond for entitlement to exam access arrangements where appropriate